 In the height of flu season, there are plenty of sniffles, headaches and upset stomachs to go around.
 Sometimes a person with a bad cold or flu ends up in a clinic or hospital – but it is not always a patient.
+Sick hospital employees can cause patients to develop infections as well.

 According to a number of recent studies, doctors and other healthcare workers are more likely than those in other fields to go in to work despite admitting that the state of their own health warrants a sick day.
 This dangerous trend can cause medical malpractice.